G-20 leaders end summit by condemning Russia despite divisions - ExBulletin

 The 16-page statement also expresses deep concern over a range of issues, including the food and fuel crises aggravated by the war in Ukraine.

-The leaders said that amid food shortages and rising prices, they would take urgent action to save lives, prevent hunger and malnutrition, especially to address vulnerabilities in developing countries.
+The leaders said amid food shortages and rising prices, they would take “urgent action to save lives, prevent hunger and malnutrition, especially to address vulnerabilities in developing countries”.

 Turkish President Recep Tayyip Erdogan has expressed hope that a vital deal brokered by Turkey and the UN to export Ukrainian grain will be extended before it expires on Sunday.